-This is because the auditing feature is turned ON for several Months and Audit logs are stored in the AuditData table of the content database.
-The auditing feature is great, but it can take so much disk space in the long run, and we definitely want to put some cap to preserve system resources, especially database disk space.
+This is because the auditing feature is turned ON for several months, and Audit logs are stored in the AuditData table of the content database.
+The auditing feature is great, but it can take so much disk space eventually, and we definitely want to put some cap to preserve system resources, especially database disk space.

-SharePoint 2010 provides the interface to specify the number of days to retain audit logs and also provides an option to export the audit logs before truncate.
+SharePoint 2010 provides the interface to specify the number of days to retain audit logs, and also provides an option to export the audit logs before truncating.

 So, we can adjust the settings to export and clear the audit logs in an interval.

-So, You noticed the logs are filling the disk space and want to delete all the audit logs, isn’t it?
-No issues, Let’s call PowerShell to rescue.
+So, You noticed the logs are filling the disk space and want to delete all the audit logs, right?
+No issues.
+Let’s call PowerShell to the rescue.
 Let’s delete all audit entries that happened before 30 days.

-How to trim the audit log in SharePoint?
+How to trim the audit log in SharePoint 2007?

 After executing the above stsadm command, shrink the database manually to regain the disk space.